 They are independent of the screens and they will be shown on every screen.
-The top layer is above every object on the screen and the system layer is above the top layer too.
+The top layer is above every object on the screen and the system layer is above the top layer.

 You can add any pop-up windows to the top layer freely.
-But, the system layer is restricted to system-level things (e.g. mouse cursor will be placed here in
+But, the system layer is restricted to system-level things (e.g. mouse cursor will be placed there with

 lv_layer_sys() functions return pointers to the top and system layers respectively.

 Read the Layer overview section to learn more about layers.